Gideonamani/EASA-B1B2-Quizzes/README.md

 You can test the experience immediately with the bundled sample data (`Use bundled sample` in the UI or `public/sample-question-bank.csv`).

+Prefer a preview first?
+The latest build lives on GitHub Pages: https://gideonamani.github.io/EASA-B1B2-Quizzes/ — open it in any modern browser to try the configurator, learning mode, timed mode, and summaries without installing anything.

 ## CSV contract

 The loader expects the following header names: